Mobile in the American Civil War

-Mobile, Alabama during the American Civil War was an important port city on the Gulf of Mexico for the Confederate States of America.
+Mobile, Alabama, was an important port city on the Gulf of Mexico for the Confederate States of America during the American Civil War.
 Mobile fell to the Union Army late in the war following successful attacks on the defenses of Mobile Bay by the Union Navy.

 Early war years

 Mobile had grown substantially in the period leading up to the Civil War when the Confederates heavily fortified it.
 The 1860 U.S. Census reported that Mobile had 29,258 residents, making it the 27th largest city in the country.
 When the Confederacy was formed after the secession of eleven Southern slave-holding states, Mobile became the 4th largest city in the breakaway nation.
 Statistically, Mobile in 1860 was 69 percent whites, 3 percent free blacks and 28 percent slaves.

 One observer described the city in 1861, "With a population of thirty thousand the city contains many pleasant residences, embowered in shade trees, and surrounded by generous grounds.
 It is rendered attractive by its tall pines, live oak, and Pride-of-China trees."